Red Pepper Pesto

 • Fresh basil – nothing really compares to the flavor of fresh basil, especially in pesto.
 Be sure to remove any of the thick stems before adding it to the food processor or blender.

-• Garlic – fresh garlic adds a spicy bite that offsets the sweetness from the peppers well.
+• Garlic – adds a spicy bite that offsets the sweetness from the peppers well.
 I recommend grating or finely chopping the garlic to ensure you don’t get a big chunk of garlic in one bite.

 • Spices: Salt, garlic powder – Salt elevates all the flavors.
 Garlic powder adds a little more garlic flavor and some umami to the sauce.